willy850329/COPD/README.md

 	* [Excute the code](#Excute-the-code)

 ## Introduction
-Wearable and Environmental Sensors to Enable Precision Medicine for Chronic Obstructive Pulmonary Disease.
+Wearable and Environmental Sensors to Enable Precision Medicine for Chronic Obstructive Pulmonary Disease(COPD).

-This project developed a wearable vest want to solve two problems.
+We developed a wearable device and want to solve two problems on this project.
-First, provide quantifiable physiological signal and environmental information, as an important reference for physician diagnosis and improve the patient's subjective statements at the time of the doctor's consultation to cause the deviation of the diagnosis.
+First, the device will provide quantifiable physiological signal and environmental information, as an important reference for physician diagnosis.
+After obtaining this data, we can improve the deviation of the diagnosis caused by the patient's subjective statements at the time of the doctor's consultation.
-Second, the use of wearable devices to achieve the purpose of real-time monitoring, effectively prevent the harm caused by sudden illness.
+Second, using wearable devices can achieve the purpose of real-time monitoring and prevent the harm caused by sudden onset effectively.
+In addition, we may know the condition causing the COPD by the environmantal data.

 ### Functions
-* Collect breathing sound by 0687A mic sensor.
+* Collect breathing sound by LM386 microphone sensor.
 * Real time monitoring the physiological and environmental information, such as temperature, humidity, and VOC.
 * Classify the data of breathing sound by our model.
 * Once detecting COPD, our system starts to record the information in real time.